Reviewing Diapers in Japan for Newborn Babies

 What moms in Japan like about it:

 Our take: We weren’t really considering using Pampers for our daughter as it was one of the few newborn diaper samples I wasn’t able to get a hold of at the time.
 After trying out all of the sample newborn diapers we had as well as Pampers はじめての肌へ, we liked these the best for our daughter and have continued to use it ever since.
-She has never had any leakage or blowouts over the ten months we have been using these diapers (she’s 8.2 kg currently and wearing M-size tape-type diapers although we are going to make the transition to pants-type soon).
+She never had any leakage or blowouts over the ten months we used these diapers (we then transitioned to pants-type or pull-up diapers).

 When comparing Pampers はじめての肌へ to the other diapers, we found that we loved the elastic the most.
 Pampers was the only brand that had elastics at the side (near the tape or tabs) instead of the back and the most elasticity.
 It was also the longest from front to back, which meant more coverage and less of a chance of leakage from the back.